billtruong003/jmancurly-test/README.md

 *   **[Responsive WebGL Template for Unity](https://github.com/billtruong003/Responsive-WebGL-Template):** A Unity WebGL template that provides responsive scaling and full-screen support for WebGL builds, ensuring your WebGL games look great on any browser and device.
 *   **[BillTheDev's Portfolio Website](https://billthedev.com):**  (Remember to replace with your actual main portfolio link if you have one, otherwise remove this line) Visit my portfolio website to see a wider range of my game development projects, including demos, videos, and more detailed information about my skills and experience.

 This is just a small selection of my work.
 I am always exploring new technologies and creating exciting projects.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/billtruong003/) (Remember to replace with your LinkedIn profile) or reach out through my portfolio website to discuss potential collaborations or opportunities.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/billtruong003/) or reach out through my [portfolio website](www.billthedev.com) to discuss potential collaborations or opportunities.
 ## Implementation Notes

 - Character movement uses Photon Fusion 2's KCC for smooth, reliable movement